Barton Myers: Works of Architecture and Urbanism

 Sept.
 12-May 1, 2015

-Bollywood 101: The Visual Culture of the Bollywood Film Poster
+Bollywood 101: The Visual Culture of Bollywood Film Posters

 Sept.
 12-Dec.
 12, 2014

 The Indian film industry, or Bollywood, is the world’s largest producer of films, releasing more than one thousand films a year.
 These films display a spectacular blend of romance, melodrama, fantasy, song, and dance extravaganza.
 This exhibition explores the history of Bollywood posters and their influence on popular culture, religion, and art.
 Showcased alongside the film posters are prints, calendars, images of temples dedicated to Bollywood film stars, as well as wedding posters, and other appropriations both personal and commercial.
 Along with the exhibition, a Bollywood film screening, and a symposium will also be held.